asciiscry3r/mksscryertower.quest/content/category/Self_protection_and_Home_power_grid.rst

 7. RF attacks on filters with low inductance.
 8. RF attacks on ground for creating current and block ground wire flow.
 9. Microwave attacks on filters with low/hight inductance.
-10. Mobile network base station is UHF/EHF radiostation with diapason ~900-2800~3000 MHz and hackers or mafia(cults) can just rewrite firmware on all your devices, access to signal networks and can be use them as direct energy weapon.
+10. Mobile network base station is UHF/EHF radiostation with diapason ~900-2800~3000 MHz and hackers or mafia(cults) with access can just rewrite firmware on all your devices, access to signal networks and can be use them as direct energy weapon.
-11. Magnetic field radiate form shield on window when petal of the directional diagram looking at the side of the house.
+11. Magnetic field radiate from shield on window when petal of the directional diagram looking at the side of the house.
 12. Mind machine/rTMS for offense from PC central processor by manipulation of power signal parameters.
-13. Radio frequency induction on ground wire or possible way to human control.
+13. Radiofrequency induction on ground wire is possible way to human control.
 14. Radio/Microwave (from 300 MHz) modulated by ELF way to the mind control where mind control is offence, and possible ELF/VLF.
 15. Microwave burning for organs - explained as alcohol or nicotine problem.
 16. Radio frequency attacks on boards in the absence of electromagnetic security in the form of infrastructure technical means turn the board into a device affecting the psyche and health, because of that it is necessary to create a system of notifications about changes in signals and voltages - I wanted this, but they started killing me.